top of page

 This is Chris's story:

-Fast forward to 2019: the Trustees want to extend the ground floor of the Open Door Centre to relieve pressure on the café kitchen and insert a new first floor.
-Christ Church’s existing and well-used Food Bank will transfer to the first floor which will also have an area for advice and support, a meeting room, a winter night shelter, shower facilities, a washing machine and a demonstration kitchen.
+Fast forward to 2024: the Trustees want to extend the ground floor of the Open Door Centre to relieve pressure on the café kitchen and insert a new first floor.
+This may hold an area for advice and support, a meeting room, a winter night shelter, shower facilities, a washing machine, a demonstration kitchen.
+Until we reach that point we can't be exactlywhat is most needed and practical for us to offer.

 To kick start the fundraising for this final development, I decided to get back in the saddle and resume my 2016 ride at the same latitude (on dry land!).
 Thus I started in Sweden just north of Gothenburg and cycled solo unsupported for the next 14 days until I reached the Arctic Circle in Norway.